Blepharoplasty in Everett, WA

 What is Blepharoplasty?

-If you feel that your eyelids are giving you the appearance of being tired, than a blepharoplasty might be a good choice for you.
+If you feel that your eyelids are giving you the appearance of being tired, then a Blepharoplasty might be a good choice for you.
 It is meant to restore a more youthful, refreshed appearance.

 On the lower eyelid, we place the incision just below the lower eyelash or sometimes within the inside of the eyelid.
 This depends on the patient’s eyelid characteristics.
 Additional excess skin may be removed on the lower eyelid if it is causing puffiness and excessive wrinkling beneath the eye.

 Another great thing about eyelid surgery is that the recovery is not overly difficult.
 When you return home after your surgery, your eyelids will be covered with light gauze.
 We will provide you with a cold compress and eyedrops to keep your eyes moist.
-If you’re diligent with use of the compress, it can really reduce your swelling and bruising.
+If you’re diligent with the use of the compress, it can really reduce your swelling and bruising.
 Pain is not severe and can usually be handled with over-the-counter pain medication.
 After one week, your stitches will be removed and your eyelid recovery is usually mostly complete.
-You may have some on again, off again light swelling, but this resolves in a few weeks.
+You may have some on-again, off-again slight swelling, but this resolves in a few weeks.
 You can usually return to work in just 3-5 days.